MaSe69/dssb/index.md

 Data are meant to map reality.
 Only a part of reality is decisive for the future.
 Getting to this decisive - and hence relevant - part of reality is a non-trivial task.

-Further, the data should be complex - or 'deep' - enough to be incomprehesible by just looking at them.
+The data should be complex - or 'deep' - enough to hold surprising indights even for a domain expert.

-For example, there is no point in adding or keeping data in the dataframe that is irrevant to its purpose.
-You could add the color of cars to a dataframe on cars.
-However, if your purpose is to investigate fuel consumption over time, such information is not relevant.
+Comprehensive coverage of the topic of interest is absolutely decisive! <br>
+Particularly in the context of decision-making.
+You need to ensure that the data covers all relevant aspects.

 ### Balance